 Storage of the Garlic.
 Once your Garlic has been well dried off, remove most of the dried leaves and flowering stalk, hardneck only, and place in mesh bags or open trays.
 These should be placed in a cool, dry place, with low humidity.
 A back bedroom is ideal.
 A kitchen is likely to be too humid and could start the garlic into growth.

 Pests and diseases.
 There are viruses and nematodes, and the best way to avoid them is to ensure that you only plant disease free stock.
 Crop rotation is also essential.
 If your ground has already been contaminated and your garlic has white rot, a white cotton-wool like fungus, at the base of the bulb, do not try and grow any alliums in that ground for several years.
 See here for description or white rot and possible treatment.

 However, some people have found that in this situation they can sometimes grow Elephant Garlic with success, as it is more closely related to leeks.

 Rust on Garlic is similar to rust on other alliums and is a fungal disease that tends to affect the plants towards the end of their growing season.
-There is no treatment but collect and burn the leaves to destroy the spores and do not grow alliums on the same ground for the next year or two.
+It has been suggested that adding potash in the Spring may reduce rust.
+There is no other treatment but collect and burn the leaves to destroy the spores and do not grow alliums on the same ground for the next year or two.

 Garlic trial 2010-2011.